apache/teaclave/README.md

-# Teaclave: Empowering Building Memory Safe Trusted Applications in Confidential Computing
+# Apache Teaclave™: Empowering Building Memory Safe Trusted Applications in Confidential Computing

 [![License](https://img.shields.io/badge/license-Apache-green.svg)](LICENSE)
 [![Homepage](https://img.shields.io/badge/site-homepage-blue)](https://teaclave.apache.org/)

-Welcome to the main repository of the **Teaclave** project, an open-source initiative under the Apache Incubator.
+Welcome to the main repository of the **Teaclave** project, an open-source initiative under the Apache Software Foundation.
 Teaclave empowers developers to build **memory-safe** Trusted Applications across diverse **confidential computing platforms**, including Intel SGX and Arm TrustZone.

 Originally built as a general-purpose secure computing framework, Teaclave has evolved into a vibrant ecosystem focused on **SDKs** that enable developers to directly build custom Trusted Applications.
 This shift has been driven by how the community naturally adopted and extended the project.